Peopling of the Americas: Evidence for pre-LGM human presence

 In 2020, evidence emerged for a new pre-LGM site in North-Central Mexico.
 Chiquihuite cave, an archaeological site in Zacatecas State, has been dated to 26,000 years BP based on numerous lithic artefacts discovered there.
+However, there is scholarly debate over whether the artifacts should be considered evidence of human activity or if they were formed naturally.
+No evidence of human DNA or hearth have been unearthed.

 Pre-LGM human presence in South America rests partly on the chronology of the controversial Pedra Furada rock shelter in Piauí, Brazil.
+More recently, studies at the archaeological sites Santa Elina (27000–10000 years BP) in the midwest, and Rincão I (20000–12000 years BP) in southeastern Brazil also show associations of evidence of human presence with sediments dating from before the LGM.
 A 2003 study dated evidence for the controlled use of fire to before 40,000 years ago.
 Additional evidence has been adduced from the morphology of Luzia Woman fossil, which was described as Australo-Melanesian.
 This interpretation was challenged in a 2003 review which concluded the features in question could also have arisen by genetic drift.
 In November 2018, scientists of the University of São Paulo and Harvard University released a study that contradicts the alleged Australo-Melanesian origin of Luzia.
-Using DNA sequencing, the results showed that Luzia's ancestry was entirely native.
+Using DNA sequencing, the results showed that Luzia's ancestry was entirely Native American.

-The ages of the earliest positively identified artifacts at the Meadowcroft site are safely within the post-LGM period (13.8k–18.5k cal years BP).